- What Are Amino Acids?

 As for its use within the human body: Glycine is similar to GABA in that it benefits the central nervous system as an inhibitory neurotransmitter.
 When it comes to improving sleep, it helps normalize sleep patterns in the same way the amino acids we’ve discussed above do.
 It helps to relax and calm you, and aids in your general well-being.

-Taking it as a single-ingredient supplement is painless, as it even has a natural sweetness to it, but should you wish to try a sleep aid containing Glycine in its formulation, you can try Source Naturals NightRest.
+Taking it as a single-ingredient supplement is painless, as it even has a natural sweetness to it.
+Should you wish to try a natural sleep aid containing Glycine or a single-ingredient supplement, here are our recommendations:

 It’s an organic compound that’s actually a precursor to serotonin, one of those neurotransmitters that helps keep us calm and happy.
 The body can’t generate it by itself, so it’s one of the amino acids that we need to get from our diet.

 A lack of serotonin causes an increased risk of developing depression, insomnia; as well as the tendency to mismanage anxiety and stress.
 This is where Tryptophan comes in.